-In the Adult Arts Center, students work intensely in a focused, yet relaxed setting, which provides detailed technical instruction and personal attention to individual artistic needs in a community of fellow artists and creatives.
+In the Adult Arts Center, students enjoy the relaxed atmosphere of a summer camp while receiving intensely detailed technical instruction and personal attention to individual artistic needs in a community of fellow artists and creatives.
 Instructors are experienced and interested in working with students of all levels and abilities.

 Because we are a private nonprofit education institution, scholarships are awarded from funds donated specifically for that purpose.
 Generous donors have made scholarships available on a limited basis for these specific groups: (contact Summer Registrar for details)